Artificial intelligence can more accurately diagnose early-stage breast cancer from mammograms than doctors can, new research has shown.

 Google Health researcher Dominic King said: "Our team is really proud of these research findings, which suggest that we are on our way to developing a tool that can help clinicians spot breast cancer with greater accuracy."

 Cancer is the leading cause of all avoidable deaths in England, Scotland, Wales and Northern Ireland, and breast cancer is the most common cancer, accounting for 15% of cases in women and men.
-Prostate and lung cancer (13%) are the next most common, followed by lung cancer (12%).
+Prostate and lung cancer (13%) are the next most common, followed by bowel cancer (12%).

 With more NHS patients turning to private health insurance for surgery, cancer treatment times increasingly being missed and the election causing a huge surge in health insurance enquiries, January is a good time to think about your own health needs and goals.